aws-ia/terraform-aws-eks-blueprints/docs/advanced/gitops-with-flux.md

   export CLUSTER_ENVIRONMENT=production
 ```

-Verify that your stagging cluster satisfies the prerequisites with:
+Verify that your staging cluster satisfies the prerequisites with:

 ```sh
   flux check --pre